FalgasDev/FalgasDev/README.md

  <img align="right" alt="GIF" src="https://github.com/FalgasDev/FalgasDev/blob/main/coding.gif?raw=true" width="500" height="320" />

-### I'm a future Web FullStack Developer and a guy who loves tech!
+### I'm a future Web FullStack Developer, and a guy who loves tech!
 - 🙋‍♂️ I love working with people
 - ✈️ I like to travel and learn about new cultures
 - 💻 I’m currently working with HTML, CSS, JS and learning React